 For the auto industry, 2018 was a solid year.
-Some 17.3 million vehicles were sold (the fourth straight year with more than 17 million vehicles sold), with SUVs and trucks leading the way.
-Auto industry writers, such as Jason Unrau, attribute the strong sales, in large part, to low gas prices.
-“At the pumps, if the average price of gasoline in America remains under the $3 mark, you can expect larger vehicles to fly off the lot.”
+Some 17.3 million vehicles were sold, with SUVs and trucks leading the way.
+Auto industry writers, such as Jason Unrau, attributed the strong sales, in large part, to low gas prices (remember those days?).
+“At the pumps, if the average price of gasoline in America remains under the $3 mark, you can expect larger vehicles to fly off the lot,” he said.

 It happens all the time.
 Outside circumstances change, and our behavior follows.

 Binge/purge is standard operating procedure for many investors as well.
 It can be seen in annual surveys that show investors underperforming the funds they invest in.
 How can that happen?
 When the market falls, fear prompts a run for the exits.
 Once they’ve gotten out, binge/purge investors often find it much more difficult to get back in, and usually do so only after the market has exceeded its previous high.

 A better way

 One of my favorite investment writers is Jason Zweig, who pens (“keyboards”?) the Intelligent Investor column in the Wall Street Journal.
 After hundreds of columns in which he closely studied the market, one principle stood out.